SES-3

-SES-3 is a communications satellite operated by SES World Skies, then by SES S.A.
+SES-3 is a communications satellite operated by SES Americom (later SES World Skies.
+Now, SES).

 Spacecraft

 SES-3 was built by Orbital Sciences Corporation (OSC), and is based on the Star-2.4 satellite bus.
 It is equipped with 24 C-band, and 24 Ku-band transponders, and at launch it had a mass of 3112 kg.
 It has a design life of fifteen years, however it was launched with enough fuel to operate for at least sixteen years, if its systems are still functional.

 Launch

 It was launched on 15 July 2011 at 23:16:10 UTC on a Proton-M / Briz-M launch vehicle, the launch was arranged by International Launch Services (ILS), since Baikonour, Site 200/39 alongside the KazSat-2 satellite.

 Mission

 It is positioned at 103.0° West orbital location over North America, replacing AMC-1.
-Clients include E. W. Scripps Company, In Demand, Pay-per-view, Ion Television, Mood Media, NBC and QVC.
+Clients include E. W. Scripps Company, In Demand, Pay-per-view, Ion Television, NBC and QVC.